RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-run-mvn.png](images/00-run-mvn.png)

 1. Click on the workspace button (located next to the **Manage Commands** button).
 Open the `CamelRoutes.java` file under `src/main/java/com/redhat`.
 Notice that the `camel-restdsl-swagger-plugin` maven plugin has generated Camel RESTdsl code for the various HTTP GET and POST operations.
-What is missing though are the underlying Camel routes, which will form our API service implementations:
+What is missing though are the underlying Camel routes, which will form our API service implementations.
+If the `CamelRoutes.java` hasn't appeared, please right-click on the `location-service` project and click **Refresh** to manually refresh the project tree.

     ![00-camel-routes.png](images/00-camel-routes.png)